dotnet/roslyn/eng-Metalama/shared/README.md

 - Make sure that all documentation reflects your changes.
 - Add an entry to [the changelog](CHANGELOG.md) to let others know which changes have been introduced and which actions are required when updating the `eng\shared` GIT subtree in other repositories.
 - Commit your changes.
 - From the repository root containing the `eng\shared` subtree, execute `& Build.ps1 engineering push`.
-This will copy all changes to `c:\src\Caravela.Engineering`.
+This will copy all changes to `c:\src\Metalama.Engineering`.
-- Review the changes in `c:\src\Caravela.Engineering` and commit them into a branch named `develop`.
+- Review the changes in `c:\src\Metalama.Engineering` and commit them into a branch named `develop`.
 Push the branch.
-- For the `Caravela.Engineering` repository, create a pull request from `develop` to `master`.
+- For the `Metalama.Engineering` repository, create a pull request from `develop` to `master`.

 ## Cloning